Request Quote » Request Quote »

 Cabinet CAD Drafting for Furniture Manufacturer Cabinet CAD Drafting for Furniture Manufacturer

-A USA-based residential furniture manufacturer faced a substantial backlog of cabinet design projects.
-They required detailed kitchen cabinet manufacturing drawings to reduce turnaround time (TAT) and address in-house skill gaps.
+A residential furniture manufacturer based in the US had a backlog of cabinet design projects.
+The manufacturer needed detailed kitchen cabinet manufacturing drawings to improve turnaround time (TAT) and alleviate skill shortages in-house.

-Even with careful planning, certain mistakes can creep into cabinet shop drawings,causing costly errors and delays.
-Here are some common pitfalls to avoid:
+Even with planning ahead, errors can find their way into cabinet shop drawings which can waste your time and money.
+Here are some common errors to avoid:

 Best Practices for Creating Cabinet Shop Drawings